 Understanding preschoolers: the basics

-The foundations for confidence and self-esteem are established during this time.
+Your child is building on the confidence and self-esteem he has been developing since the baby and toddler years.
 The way children feel about their rapidly blossoming abilities and the way they deal with more complex emotions have a huge influence on their ability to cope with life’s stresses.

-One of your most important jobs during this time is helping your child to handle emotions and develop social skills.
-These skills help your child to cope with emotional changes, keep going in the face of frustration, have hope, control extreme emotional impulses, and feel compassion and empathy.
-They are very important ingredients for success in life.
+These skills will help your child cope with emotional changes, keep going in the face of frustration, have hope, control extreme emotional impulses, and feel compassion and empathy.
+These are important ingredients for success and wellbeing in life.

 Nurturing your child’s self-esteem

 Good self-esteem means that you have a positive view of yourself and your abilities.
 Children who have good self-esteem feel that they’re valued and they can manage the world to some degree.